degatchi/Blockchain-Alpha/readme.md

 # Solidity
 - Having multiple functions with the same naming convention with different params, i.e., `deposit(uint amount)`, `deposit(uint amount, address to)`, act as seperate functions.
+- When to use `memory`, `storage`, or `calldata`...
+- Memory: When the var just has to be stored dudring a function execution.
+- Calldata: When the var has to be passed around in function calls.
+- Storage: When it has to be stored on-chain.

 ----